taariqismail1/site/aboutme.md

 ---

 My name is Taariq Ismail.
 Introductions are hard - there's so much to cover:
-- I work in corporate strategy
+- I work in strategy
 - I'm now playing a decent amount of tennis
-- I love learning - mainly through reading and trying things out
+- I love learning and exploring

 ### My story
 I've spent the last chunks of my life: